eDin2/Blog_Challange/README.md

 # Blog_Challange
-My First Blog (exercise) wit NodeJS and EJS
+My First Blog (exercise) with NodeJS and EJS
+This blog should be a hands-on exercise